Qifei-C/HPSTM/README.md

 This repository, **Human Pose Smoothing with Transformer and Manifold Constraints**, constitutes the core implementation of the **Smoothing (S)** stage within our **Genuine-ESFP (Estimating, Smoothing, Filtering, and Pose-Mapping)** pipeline.

-The Genuine-ESFP project ([https://github.com/Qifei-C/Genuine-ESFP](https://github.com/Qifei-C/Genuine-ESFP)) is designed for real-time monocular 3D human pose extraction and robotic imitation, specifically targeting the SwiftPro desktop arm.
+The Genuine-ESFP project ([https://github.com/Qifei-C/Genuine-ESFP](https://github.com/Qifei-C/Genuine-ESFP)) is designed for real-time monocular 3D human pose extraction and robotic imitation.
 The ESFP pipeline modularizes this complex task into four key stages:

 1.  **E**stimate: Initial 3D joint estimation from monocular video.
 2.  **S**mooth: Temporal denoising and ensuring kinematic plausibility (e.g., consistent bone lengths). **This is where the model from this repository is applied.**